Vinotha07/DiamondPricePrediction_ML-Project/README.md

 Step 13: Write code for data ingestion , for that we require what are the input and output from this step and saved that into artifacts.

+Step 14: Write code for data transformation where we can apply pipeline and transform the columns by applying feature scaling and convert that into pickle file

+Step 15: Write a code for the saving pickle file in the utils file since it can use commonly

+step 16: Write code for model training where we can split the dataset into dependent and independent feature and perform the model training and convert them into pickle file.

+step 17: write a function in utils file to perform the evaluation of the model